 You should check the validity of the original document(s), in the presence of the holder.
 This may be the physical presence of the applicant or by live video conference.

-Where a person presents a document and it is reasonably apparent they are not the rightful holder, even if the document itself is genuine, you should not accept it as evidence of lawful immigration status and, therefore, the applicant's right to hold a licence.
+Where a person presents a document and it is reasonably apparent that the person presenting the document is not the rightful holder, even if the document itself is genuine, you should not accept it as evidence of lawful immigration status and, therefore, the applicant's right to hold a licence.